ChorusOne/network-handbook/src/node-software/development-practices.md

 [transparency]: open-source.md#transparent-history

 #### Use comments to clarify non-obvious code.
-Also, while temporarily commenting out pieces of code can be helpful during development, code that is commented out should not end up merged into the main branch.
+Furthermore, while temporarily commenting out pieces of code can be helpful during development, code that is commented out should not end up merged into the main branch.

 ## Testing